fellowship-of-clean-code/testing/README.md

-# testing
+# Testing

-One or more FoCC sessions dedicated to software testing.
+One or more Fellowship of Clean Code sessions dedicated to software testing.